-Eligibility – The candidate must have a Ph.D. (or equivalent) awarded no earlier than May 2014 and no later than 1st February 2018, and must be actively involved in research in the field of evolutionary biology.
+The candidate must have a Ph.D. (or equivalent) awarded no earlier than May 2015 and no later than February 1, 2019, and must be actively involved in research in the field of evolutionary biology.
 There are no other restrictions.
-Applicants do not have to be members of the Society for the Study of Evolution, but such membership is encouraged.
+Applicants do not have to be members of the Society for the Study of Evolution, but membership is encouraged.

 Nomination/Application - Candidates may apply directly or may be nominated.
-Established researchers are encouraged to nominate outstanding young scientists who may be unaware of the existence and prestige of this prize.
-Each candidacy must be supported by the following materials detailing the candidate\'s career to date: (1) a curriculum vitae, (2) a summary of research accomplishments of up to 3 pages, (3) a statement of up to 4 pages of research plans for the next 5 years (note length limitation), (4) pdf copies of three recent publications, (5) names and addresses of the three referees (including the nominating scientist where applicable) who have sent supporting letters.
+Each candidacy must be supported by the following materials detailing the candidate's career to date: (1) a curriculum vitae, (2) a summary of research accomplishments of up to 3 pages, (3) a statement of up to 4 pages of research plans for the next 5 years (note length limitation), (4) pdf copies of three recent publications, (5) names and addresses of the three referees (including the nominating scientist where applicable) who have sent supporting letters.
 N.B.: The three letters of reference are sent separately, but no application will be considered without these letters.

 The application/nomination materials must be sent as PDF e-mail attachments, preferably united in a single file.
-The deadline for receipt of all materials, including letters of reference, is 15 February 2018.
-All materials should be sent to the SSE Secretary (Cynthia Weinig) at email@example.com.
+All materials should be sent to the SSE Secretary (John Stinchcombe) at firstname.lastname@example.org by January 31, 2019.

-Award - The Dobzhansky Prize is accompanied by a check for U.S. $5000, and will be awarded at the annual meeting of the Society for the Study of Evolution, 2018, in Montpellier.
+Award - The Dobzhansky Prize is accompanied by a check for U.S. $5000, and will be awarded at the annual meeting of the Society for the Study of Evolution, 2019, in Providence, RI.
 The recipient is expected to be present to receive the award and to give an oral presentation about his/her research.
 To facilitate attendance, the SSE provides funds to cover the costs of conference registration, accommodation during the conference, and expenses for travel to and from the conference.
-The recipient will be notified of the award by late March 2018.
+The recipient will be notified of the award in approximately late March.

 Past Dobzhansky Prize winners: